shivanshdave/2020-432/quizzes/quiz2/README.md

 The quiz will be worth 100 points in total, but the highest possible score will actually be 105 points.

-- The current plan is for the quiz to consist of no more than 25 items, worth a total of 75 points.
+- The current plan is for the quiz to consist of 24 items, worth a total of 75 points.
 - Students will receive 30 points for on-time submission of the quiz.

 Once the Quiz is available, your questions about Quiz items should be asked exclusively via email to 431-help.